Verlyn Klinkenborg: Career

 From 1997 to 2013, he was a member of the editorial board of The New York Times.

-Klinkenborg has published articles in The New Yorker, Harper's Magazine, Esquire, National Geographic and Mother Jones magazines.
+Klinkenborg has published articles in The New Yorker, The New York Review of Books, Harper's Magazine, Esquire, National Geographic and Mother Jones magazines.

 He has written a series of editorial opinions in The New York Times; these are generally literary meditations on rural farm life.
 On December 26, 2013, he announced in that column that it was to be the last he would be writing in that space.

 From 2006 to 2007, he was a visiting writer-in-residence at Pomona College, where he taught nonfiction writing.
 In 2007, he received a Guggenheim fellowship, which funded his book The Mermaids of Lapland, about William Cobbett.
 In 2012, he published “Several Short Sentences About Writing”.

 He currently teaches creative writing at Yale University and lives on a small farm in Upstate New York.